Royals vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 Royals Recent Betting Performance

+- When it comes to the over/under, the Royals and their opponents are 3-7-0 in their previous 10 games.

-- The Royals have put together a 1-1-0 record against the spread over their previous 10 games (oddsmakers set runlines in two of those games).
+- The Royals' ATS record is 1-1-0 over their last 10 matchups (bookmakers set spreads in two of those games).

 Royals Betting Records & Stats

-- Kansas City has a record of 5-10 in games where sportsbooks have it as underdogs of at least +190 on the moneyline.
+- This season, Kansas City has won eight of its 29 games, or 27.6%, when it's the underdog by at least +165 on the moneyline.

-- Kansas City and its opponents have hit the over in 45 of its 99 games with a total this season.
+- Kansas City and its opponents have gone over the total this season in 45 of its 100 opportunities.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!